 Regulatory exposure that is linked to the exchange.

-BNB is also a different form of easy crypto for beginners to invest in for those who are already using Binance.
+BNB is also a different, easy-to-invest-in crypto option for beginners who already use Binance.

 5. Solana (SOL): High-speed blockchain